Tuesday, December 25, 2012

 *14. I will give the reason for all these divisions, not in the style of the Ancients, but according to the knowledge of the Cabalists.

 Footnote 14 seems to me quite important.
-He is not claiming Egyptian origin for his interpretations of the suit cards.
+He is not claiming an Egyptian origin specifically for his interpretations of the suit cards.
 Rather, they come from the “Cabalistes”, which I think means not the Jewish mystics, but those in Europe of his time and before who practiced a largely hidden tradition that combined Jewish-based mysticism, alchemy, Pythagoreanism, and perhaps other doctrines and practices--everything they imagined as part of the prisca theologia, the ancient theology.
+The ancient Egyptians would have been close to that source.
 Card-reading with the Italian deck of 56 cards was part of that tradition, he seems to be saying.

 Quote: